About Maureen Lackner

 Background

-Maureen Lackner is a recent graduate of the University of Michigan’s Gerald R. Ford School of Public Policy.
+Maureen Lackner is a graduate of the University of Michigan’s Gerald R. Ford School of Public Policy.
 During her time at the University of Michigan, Maureen supported research at the U.S. Government Accountability Office, and also worked with a community in Detroit to identify options for environmentally and economically sustainable transportation.
 Before returning to graduate school, she co-authored two papers aimed at identifying why certain countries adopt fossil fuel subsidies and the cultural and political contexts in which these policies are implemented.

 Publications